Facets-cloud/helm-charts/gke-pods-cleanup/README.md

-# Gke pods cleanup Helm chart
+# Pods cleanup Helm chart

-A Helm chart to schedule deletion of pods with NodeShutdown and Terminated state daily in gke clusters.
+A Helm chart to schedule deletion of pods by their statuses daily in the specified namespace of the cluster.

 ## Values